FootClanSoldier/SystemExplorer.CodeService/Spikes/RoslynLanguageServerCapabilityProbe/README.md

 dotnet build Spikes/SystemExplorer.CodeService.Spikes.slnx -c Release
 ```

-The production solution intentionally does not build the spike or restore StreamJsonRpc. `SystemExplorer.CodeService.csproj` also keeps `<Compile Remove="Spikes/**/*.cs" />` as an independent source-glob isolation boundary.
+The production solution intentionally does not build the spike. `SystemExplorer.CodeService.csproj` keeps `<Compile Remove="Spikes/**/*.cs" />` as an independent source-glob isolation boundary.
+Production CodeService now has its **own** StreamJsonRpc dependency as part of the production Roslyn client, so dependency separation should be understood as project/build isolation rather than "production does not use StreamJsonRpc."
+The dedicated spike solution remains separately buildable for controlled probe work.